-When you have Parkinson’s, sometimes when you’ve got to go, you’ve got to go!
+When you have Parkinson’s, sometimes if you’ve got to go, you’ve got to go!

 The Gringotts Getaway

-At this point I was so preoccupied computing my flight path across the polished marble foyer floor toward the sliding doors and freedom, that it was too late, I’d been surrounded.
-My table mates were animatedly arranging themselves “naturally” around me for a photo before I could make my silent exit.
-It reminded me of a family trip to Harry Potter World where we’d gathered around the waxwork banker in Gringotts—only this time, I was the miserable and unfriendly character in the centre.
+At this point I was so preoccupied computing my escape path across the polished marble foyer floor toward the sliding doors and freedom, that it was too late, I’d been surrounded.
+My table-mates were busy arranging themselves “naturally” around me for a photograph before I could make my silent exit.
+Switching film genres completely, it reminded me of a family trip to Harry Potter World where we’d gathered around the waxwork banker in Gringotts for a holiday snap—only this time, I was the miserable and unfriendly character in the centre.

 Once in the car, the adrenaline faded and the guilt set in.
-I felt like a misery.
+Victor Meldrew or Harry Enfield’s “Old Gits” take your pick, I must seem like all of these characters rolled into one.
 I’d treated my friends rudely by rushing off without so much as a ‘see you later.’
-Disappointed in myself, I realised I needed to understand why I was so desperate to leave.
+Disappointed in myself, I realised I needed to understand why I felt so desperate to leave.
+Perhaps I could then deal with similar situations in future, if I ever get an invite that is.

 Self Analysis: Fuss and Wet Noses

-While I am coming to terms with and accept my diagnosis, coming to terms with my “New Normal,” will always be an ongoing process.
-When I was younger I was very self conscious and lacked self-confidence in large social gatherings, but I eventually grew out of it.
-One of the benefits of having Parkinson’s is time travel.
-It now transports me back to those days and feelings, with a whole new set of parameters.
-So, I shouldn’t be too hard on myself when I find I am once again struggling with my self-consciousness, especially when I’m around friends who knew me long before PD.
-For people with Parkinson’s, it’s the gift that keeps on giving; just as we get used to one version of ourselves, old Parky extends an existing symptom or adds another to the portfolio, surprising us with a “New, New Normal” we need to get used to every time we put ourselves out there at a social event.
+I am coming to terms with and I accept my diagnosis, but getting used to my “New Normal,” will always be an ongoing process.
+When I was younger I was very self conscious and lacked confidence in large social gatherings, but eventually I grew out of it.
+One of the benefits of having Parkinson’s though is time travel.
+It now transports me back to those days and uncertain feelings, with a whole new set of inputs to contend with.
+So, maybe I shouldn’t be too hard on myself when I find I’m once again struggling with my self-confidence, especially when I’m around friends that have known me for many years before Parkinson’s.
+I worry they will subconsciously be comparing my ‘old normal’ with this new version.
+For people with Parkinson’s, it’s the gift that keeps on giving.
+Just as we get used to one version of ourselves, old Parky extends an existing symptom or adds another to our portfolio.
+Surprised with a resulting “New, New Normal” every time we put ourselves out there, each social event means dealing with another cause for anxiety.

-Currently, if I manage to hurdle the initial anxiety of appearing “Parky” in public, the urge to flee hits the moment the meds wear off.
-While my brain has enough dopamine, I’m fine—I might even look good (nothing new there).
-But as the reservoir drops, the escape committee starts a meeting in ‘Hut 41’ and planning begins.
-This is located just behind the memory of the taste of my grand mother’s wedding cake she served up one Saturday tea-time, having re-discovered it 30 years later at the bottom of her wardrobe.
-At this point, I feel the shadow of old Parky creeping up.
-It starts with sciatica—a toothache that connects my left hip to my ankle as the muscles tighten.
+If I do manage to hurdle the anxiety of appearing “Parky” in public, the urge to flee can hit the moment the meds wear off.
+While my brain has enough dopamine, I’m fine—I look good (nothing new there).
+But as the level of this reservoir drops, the Great Escape committee starts gathering in ‘Hut 41’ which is located just behind the memory of my grand mother’s wedding cake which she served up one Saturday tea-time when I was 11 (having re-discovered it 40 years later at the bottom of her wardrobe).
+At this point, I feel old Parky’s shadow creeping over on me.
+It starts with sciatica—a toothache that connects my left hip to my ankle as muscles tighten.
 My feet get heavier, my legs disconnect from my brain, and the anxiety spikes: Will my legs lift me out of this seat, or am I heading for a face-plant in the chocolate fountain?

-Underneath my rigid Gringott’s managerial like exterior, there is a lot going on.
+Underneath my rigid Gringott’s manager like exterior, there is a lot going on.
 My friends and loved ones say they “still see me as me,” but the issue is that I don’t see me as me when I feel like this.
 I could just grin and bear it.
-Or, I can hope that my friends understand that I don’t want to be rude—I’m just in a desperate need to retreat to my kitchen floor, lie face down, and let the dog stand on my back, performing his version of a Thai massage.
-Rocky gets it.
+Or, I can hope that my friends understand that I don’t want to be rude—I’m just in a desperate need to retreat to my kitchen floor, lie face down, and let the dog stand on my back.
+Rocky does a mean version of a Thai massage and he gets how I’m feeling.
 When I look into his eyes, I know he understands the pain and with one wet nose in my ear, he makes everything better.

 If You Love Someone Let Them Flee

-So, I may be exaggerating in my narrative somewhat for the purpose of your entertainment, but the next time you see me shuffling for the door without a word, please don’t be offended.
+So, I may have exaggerated my narrative somewhat for the purpose of your entertainment, but the next time you see me shuffling for the door without a word, please don’t be offended.
 And if you aren’t able to put a wet nose in my ear, just be a good friend and forgive the rudeness.
-One day soon, I’ll get over myself and join you for the faff.
+One day soon, I’ll get over myself and join you for the fuss.